 Nova Scotia Accommodations

 Accommodation activity includes Nova Scotians and people travelling for reasons other than tourism.
-In 2016, room nights sold of 2,620,000 are up 4% compared with 2015.
-The occupancy rate increased by 2 percentage points to 52%.
-Growth in room nights sold varied across the province.
+In January/February 2017, room nights sold of 238,000 were unchanged from the same period in 2016.
+The occupancy rate was also unchanged at 39%.